PELVE from a regulatory perspective: Numerical case study

-where these maps are displayed on the LHS and the RHS of~\prettyref{fig:comparing_diffs_in_sum_es_var}, respectively.
+where these maps are displayed on the LHS and the right-hand side (RHS) of~\prettyref{fig:comparing_diffs_in_sum_es_var}, respectively.
 They are statistics of the overall change in the capital reserves of the six insurers when VaR is replaced by ES.
 On the LHS, it is not a surprise that the Sys-PELVE yields a constant zero line, as it satisfies and thus, if all VaR and ES values are positive, the plotted key figure is zero.
 In contrast, on the RHS, the MSE-PELVE and the (weighted) A-PELVE outperform the Sys-PELVE, indicating that, on the LHS, positive and negative changes in individual insurers' capital reserves offset each other.

-In both plots, the weighted A-PELVE and the MSE-PELVE yield similar values, as the MSE-PELVE is mainly driven by large ES-VaR differences, which typically occur for insurers with substantial equity capital, such as insurer $1$.
-Likewise, the weighted A-PELVE is strongly influenced by insurer $1$ through the weight $\omega_1 = 0.5608$.
-They outperform the A-PELVE on the LHS (where the A-PELVE is less affected by insurer $1$), but they perform slightly worse on the RHS, since MSE minimization is not optimal in minimizing absolute mean error in general.

-Another observation is that only the weighted MSE-PELVE and the WC-PELVE lead to an overall reduction in capital reserves, as shown by the negative values on the LHS, while on the RHS they exhibit the largest absolute deviations.
-Nevertheless, differences among the (weighted) A-PELVE, (weighted) MSE-PELVE, and Sys-PELVE are negligible relative to the total equity of $6335$ (\prettyref{tab:equity_insurers}); for instance, the A-PELVE fluctuates around $100$ on the LHS ($1.6\%$ relative to $6335$), and the maximum difference on the RHS is about $50$ ($0.8\%$ relative to $6335$).
+Also note that differences among the A-PELVE, MSE-PELVE, and Sys-PELVE are negligible relative to the total equity of $6335$ (cf.~\prettyref{tab:equity_insurers}); for instance, the changes for the A-PELVE and the MSE-PELVE are always below $150$ on the LHS ($2.4\%$ relative to $6335$), and the maximum difference on the RHS is about $50$ ($0.8\%$ relative to $6335$).
+Furthermore, the RHS demonstrates that the difference between ES and VaR for each insurer goes to zero when the VaR level goes to zero.
+This fact is interesting, because it does not hold in model 2, cf.~Figure~\ref{fig:comparing_diffs_in_sum_es_var_perturbed} (B) below.
+For brevity, detailed explanations are shifted to Appendix~\ref{sec:gammaDistributions}.

-\prettyref{fig:capitalChanges_gamma} illustrates the relative change in each insurer's capital reserves using the WC-PELVE (LHS) or MSE-PELVE (RHS), i.e.,~for $\Pi_\lambda^{V}\in\{\wcpelve{\lambda},\msepelve{\lambda,\omega}\}$ and insurer $i\in\{1,\dots,6\}$ it is the map
+\prettyref{fig:capitalChanges_gamma} illustrates the relative change in each insurer's capital reserves using the WC-PELVE (LHS) or MSE-PELVE (RHS), i.e.,~for $\Pi_\lambda^{V}\in\{\wcpelve{\lambda},\msepelve{\lambda,\omega}\}$ and insurer $i\in[6]$ it is the map